aptos-labs/aptos-wallet-adapter/README.md

 3. On the root folder, run `pnpm turbo run dev` - that would spin up a local server (`localhost:3000`) with the `nextjs` demoapp

 Looking how you can contribute?
 Take a look at our [contribution guide](./CONTRIBUTING.md)

+#### Terms of Use and Privacy Policy

+By accessing or using the wallet adapter, you agree to be bound to the Aptos Labs [Terms of Use](https://aptoslabs.com/terms) and [Privacy Policy](https://aptoslabs.com/privacy).